Budapest Classics Film Marathon returns in September

 ‘Budapest, Vienna, Hollywood’ – National Film Institute is organizing the fifth international festival of restored films, Budapest Classics Film Marathon, between 13-18 September.

 Over six days, visitors to the festival featuring recently restored, popular classics and rarities can enjoy around 100 of the finest films from global movie history.
 The objective of Budapest Classics Film Marathon (BKFM) is to position the values of Hungarian film in the focus of domestic and international attention, and present the cream of European film heritage to a Hungarian audience.
-Once again, the highlight of the programme is the transformation of the square in front of St. Stephen’s Basilica into a free open-air cinema on five evenings.
+Once again, the highlight of the programme is the transformation of the square in front of St. Stephen’s Basilica into a free open-air cinema on four evenings.

 Film Marathon boasts its usual wealth of programmes this year, too.
 The main theme of the September festival is the Central European roots of Hollywood.
 The core of the programme comprises works by artists who, setting out from Budapest and frequently with stop-offs in Vienna and Berlin, made it to Hollywood where they became globally famous.
 The lives of those individuals coming from territories that were formerly part of the Austro-Hungarian Monarchy and exporting Central European culture to America were often just as exciting as the works they created.
 For this reason, there are lectures on Hollywood Hungarians in the programme.